Alfred Schreuder

-Alfred Schreuder (/nl/; born 2 November 1972) is a Dutch football coach and former player who was recently the head coach of UAE Pro League club Al Nasr SC.
+Alfred Schreuder (/nl/; born 2 November 1972) is a Dutch football coach and former player.
+He was most recently the head coach of Saudi First Division League club Al-Diriyah.

 Club career

 During his career, Schreuder played for RKC Waalwijk, NAC Breda, Feyenoord, Twente and Vitesse.
 After he had stopped playing for Twente in March 2008, he joined SDV Barneveld on an amateur basis.
 After about three months, he returned as professional football player, signing a contract for one year at Vitesse.
 He retired in January 2009.